tbroaddus/SIO/README.md

 using namespace std;

-// Simple echo function to send message back to client
+// -  Simple echo function to send message back to client.
-// Handle functions should not return any values and should take a
+// -  Handle functions should not return any values and should take a
 //    string and integer as its arguments.
-// The string will be a message received by a client.
+// -  The string will be a message received from a client.
-// The integer will be the client's socket file descriptor. void handle_accept(std::string request, int client_sock) {
+// -  The integer will be the client's socket file descriptor. void handle_accept(std::string request, int client_sock) {
   int sendRes = send(client_sock, request.c_str(), request.size() + 1, 0);
   if (sendRes == -1)